facebookarchive/web-scrumptious/readme.md

 1. Specify a base URI, including the trailing slash, representing the URI to this directory's content on your webserver. e.g. `http://example.com/`
 1. Specify a static base URI, including the trailing slash, representing the URI to the sample's static content. e.g. `http://example.com/static/` if on the same server or `http://s.example.com/` if you choose to serve static files from a CDN or separate hostname.

-Meals with Friends overview
+Scrumptious Web overview
 ---------------------------

-The Meals with Friends web application allows a visitor to browse a list of meals and view a detail page with more information about a meal of interest.
+Scrumptious Web allows a visitor to browse a list of meals and view a detail page with more information about a meal of interest.

-The Meals with Friends web application paired with a properly configured Facebook application adds identity and sharing features powered by Facebook:
+Scrumptious Web paired with a properly configured Facebook application adds identity and sharing features powered by Facebook:

 * Share [basic Facebook information](https://developers.facebook.com/docs/reference/login/public-profile-and-friend-list/) with your Facebook application through [Facebook Login](https://developers.facebook.com/docs/concepts/login/) including his or her name, gender, and Facebook profile photo
 * Grant your Facebook application permission to publish new [Open Graph actions](https://developers.facebook.com/docs/opengraph/using-actions/) to his Facebook profile on his behalf